Euro 2020: What do the Germans really think of England? | DW | 27.06.2021

-The morning after Germany's dramatic 2-2 with Hungary set up a Round of 16 meeting with England at Wembley, the headline of the Daily Mail said it all: "Oh no, not the Germans again!"
+The morning after Germany's dramatic 2-2 tie with Hungary set up a round of 16 meeting with England at Wembley, the headline of the Daily Mail said it all: "Oh no, not the Germans again!"

 English football has a complex when it comes to Germany, largely a result of successive traumas suffered at German hands — twice in semifinals, twice on penalties.